forrestjgq/lsp/thread/pwpt/pthread7.md

 Now that you know the interface definition, you could write a program using barriers.
 But then, the point of this section is not to tell you how to use barriers, but to help improve your understanding of threaded programming by showing how to build a barrier.
 The following examples show the functions provided by barrier. c, to implement the interfaces we've just seen in barrier. h.

-Part 1 shows barrier\_init, which you would call to dynamically initialize a barrier, for example, if you allocate a barrier with malloc.
+Part 1 shows **barrier\_init**, which you would call to dynamically initialize a barrier, for example, if you allocate a barrier with malloc.

 Both the counter and threshold are set to the same value.
 The counter is the "working counter" and will be reset to threshold for each barrier cycle.

-If mutex initialization fails, barrier\_init returns the failing status to the caller.
+If mutex initialization fails, **barrier\_init** returns the failing status to the caller.

-If condition variable (cv) initialization fails, barrier\_init destroys the mutex it had already created and returns the failure status-the status of pthread\_ mutex\_destroy is ignored because the failure to create the condition variable is more important than the failure to destroy the mutex.
+If condition variable (cv) initialization fails, **barrier\_init** destroys the mutex it had already created and returns the failure status-the status of **pthread\_mutex\_destroy** is ignored because the failure to create the condition variable is more important than the failure to destroy the mutex.

 The barrier is marked valid only after all initialization is complete.
 This does not completely guarantee that another thread erroneously trying to wait on that barrier will detect the invalid barrier rather than failing in some less easily diagnosable manner, but at least it is a token attempt.